Advice & assistance for around the home

 - Ensure your vehicle is maintained and serviced regularly to minimise the potential for leaking oils or other fluids such as coolants.
 It is preferable to have your car serviced at a repairer who has proper facilities to manage waste.

 If servicing a vehicle at home this must be done under cover and ensure the area is appropriately bunded to capture all spills and have a spill kit available.
 Link to bunding guideline

 - Spills must be captured with an appropriate absorbent material and disposed of through the waste system, (e.g. kitty litter or other oil absorbent material).
 Do not use water to clean up any spills and wash your hands over a sink that is connected to the sewer.

-- All wastes such as oil, coolants and batteries must be disposed to a facility licensed to receive that waste or the Household Chemicals and Paint Drop-off Depot.
+- All wastes such as oil, coolants and batteries must be disposed to a facility licensed to receive that waste.
+Check out Which Bin to see local recycling options

 Animal faeces and washdown water from cleaning animals or animal enclosures must not go to the stormwater system.